 The statement is provided in compliance with Provision 5 of Budget Act item 0840-001-0001, using records compiled by the State Controller's Office.
 Prior-year actual amounts also are displayed for comparative purposes.
 Attachment A compares actual receipts and disbursements for the 2022-23 fiscal year to cash flow estimates published in the 2023-24 Governor's Budget.
-These cash flow estimates are predicated on projections and assumptions made by the DOF in preparation of the 2022-23 fiscal year to cash flow estimates B compares actual receipts and disbursements for the 2022-24 Governor's Budget.
+These cash flow estimates are predicated on projections and assumptions made by the DOF in preparation of the 2023-24 Governor's Budget.
 Attachment B compares actual receipts and disbursements for the 2022-23 fiscal year to cash flow estimates prepared by the DOF based upon the 2022-23 Budget Act.